 - average savings of 12%

 Depending on the insurance company, certain professions will be eligible for this discount.

 They may give a discount to federal employees, teachers, healthcare practitioners, or other professions shown to have a lower incidence of reckless driving.

 - average savings of 11%

-There are plenty of other discounts available, and you need to request a list of those offered by your insurance company.
+Plenty of other discounts are available, and you need to request a list of those offered by your insurance company.

 The best strategy is always to shop around and compare prices and benefits between car insurance companies.